mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/generator.md

 This expression creates a new node and assigns Base Language expressions to keys of it.
 The keys are set internally with the *setref* statement which takes a key, a context node (here: the newly created node) and a target expression, and creates a new user object for this node.
-For normal values, there are the *setref* and *getref* statements to set and retrieve values from the user object respectively.
-For int values, there are the statements *setint* and *getint*.
+For normal values, *setref* and *getref* should be used to set and retrieve values from the user object respectively.
+For int values, *setint* and *getint* can be used.

 ### Mapping labels